In fact, we’ve found that every single business outcome improves.”

 - Learn quick and easy-to-implement meditation tools based on what you want to accomplish.

 Psychological Safety at Work: Eliminating Workplace Toxicity and Politics

 1. Traditional ‘solutions’ rarely work (and, in fact, often further harm victims who frequently end up leaving their jobs).

 2. The people most targeted aren’t ‘weaklings; they’re the emotionally intelligent and high performers.
 Yup, your best people are at risk – often repeatedly thwarted from delivering their finest for your company.

 3. This problem is called the ‘invisible epidemic.’
 All of this can happen right under your nose with you having little awareness of it.
-As a manager, you may feel your workplace is positive.
+As a manager, you may think your workplace is positive.
 Do your employees feel the same way?